Lesson 1: Social Media Language

 Please take a moment to familiarize yourself with the acronyms commonly used by young people on social media platforms like Snapchat, Facebook, Twitter, Instagram, and YouTube.

 What do you make of the Acronyms?
 Are you familiar with language?
 What other acronyms have your heard that isn't on the list?
-Check out the video and learn more about various types of SLANG works use across social media.
+Please drop them below and be sure to check out the video and learn more about various types of SLANG works use across social media.

 Drop your thoughts and your comments below....